ShreenathIyer/academic-kickstart/content/author/admin/_index.md

 I am a second year Master's student studying Computer Science at the University of California, Davis.
 My main areas of research include Distributed Systems and Blockchains.
 I am also an Amazon Alexa Prize 2018 winner.

 I have worked for over two years at FIS Global as a Product Development Engineer with a special focus on Continuous Integration and DevOps.
+I also interned at Nokia Nuage Networks in the Summer of 2018.

-When I am not working, I am either watching soccer or playing soccer or trying to figure out why people like going to the gym so much.
+When I am not working, I am either watching soccer or playing soccer or in the gym- running.